GuiAmorim03/WS-Project-2/README.md

 ### 1. Extract the zip file

-After downloading the project, extract the zip file and navigate to the project directory:
+After downloading the project, extract the zip file and navigate to the project directory `Project-2`.

 ### 2. Set Up Django App